 Migraine pain, on the other hand, can interfere with a person’s life for several days at a time.
 Over-the-counter headache medicines don’t begin to even dull the edges of the pain.
-Treatment for migraine is a multi-pronged approach, aimed first at an ounce of prevention before bringing in a pound of cure.
+Treatment for migraine is a multi-pronged approach.
+Aim first at prevention before bringing in additional treatments.

 Prevention can include developing stress management techniques through meditation and meditative exercise such as yoga and tai chi.
-Getting plenty of rest, staying hydrated, and avoiding chemicals in foods and household cleaners are also suggested.
-Those suffering from migraines should neither drink nor smoke.
+To prevent a migraine:

 Treatments include getting plenty of rest in a dark room while in each migraine phase.
 Over-the-counter medicine, if administered at the very first sign of a migraine, coupled with rest, hydration, and relaxation, may head off a full-blown migraine.
 If these options do not work, doctors may prescribe medications that address pain as well as nausea and vomiting.
 Preventative prescription medicines can include beta blockers and antidepressants.
-However, these are only indicated if a person suffers from four or more debilitating events per month.
+However, you should only take more deliberate, interventional treatments like this if you suffer from four or more debilitating events per month.

 For migraine patients who do not respond to the above treatments, doctors may consider using temporary nerve blocks to see if that can identify the cause, making the block permanent if pain relief occurs.
 In some cases, the same techniques used in cosmetic eyelid surgery helped to permanently relieve migraine pain and may be an option.